andreykurenkov/imdb-data-viz/README.md

 chart made it difficult to compare the popularities of genres, and that it was not obvious how many movies were produced in a given year since I visualized number of genre tags without including a movie count.
-To address these concerns, I added a second series to the chart to show the number of actual movie releases per year and made the legend interactive so that different elements could be enabled or disabled.
+To address these concerns, I added a second series ('Total Movies') to the chart to show the number of actual movie releases per year and made the legend interactive so that different elements could be enabled or disabled.
 Drawing the total number of movies as a line on top of the stacked area chart made a lot of sense and worked well, and using the legend to add the interactive element likewise worked well.

+The second set of iterations came after the first set of review comments on Udacity.
+I agreed with most of these criticisms and so addressed them - it is clarified in the code and text why 1915 and 2013 are chosen as cutoff years, the legend title is changed and interactive components are explained in the text, the 'Total Movies' legend entry dissapears entirely in percentage view, and the tick mark text is lessened.
+I could not recolor the 'Total Movies' line to entirely black, but increased the size of it and felt it is clear enough.

 The feedback also helped me clarify the 'main conclusion' from the visualization, which is that there has been a huge rise in the number of overall movies being made since the 90s.
-Although I could revise the visualization to make it primarily focus on that aspect of the data, I very much like how different people are able to find additional interesting findings from the data (eg the dip in movie production during WW2, the increasing number of documentaries being produced, how more comedy growing in volume, and more), so I want to keep this as a more open-ended visualization with a big finding (that the number of movies being produced since the 90s has seemingly risen by a lot, according to IMDB data) as well as many more smaller findings for the user to find through exploration and interaction.
+I very much like that this aspect of the data is obvious, and yet with further exploration different people are able to find additional interesting findings from the data such as the dip in movie production during WW2, the increasing number of documentaries being produced, how more comedy growing in volume, and more.
+Therefore this is a more open-ended visualization with a big finding (that the number of movies being produced since the 90s has seemingly risen by a lot, according to IMDB data) as well as many more smaller findings for the user to find through exploration and interaction.